Aminocd/slate/source/index.html.md

-id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) transfer-out | The total amount that has been debited from the public currency holding as a result of outgoing transfers transfer-in | The total amount that has been credited to the public currency holding as a result of incoming transfers
+id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds currency-name | The name of the currency that the public currency holding holds currency-icon-url | The URL at which the icon picture of the public currency that the currency holding holds can be found currency-burn-rate | The annual rate at which the currency contained within the public currency holding burns, by basis point (100 = 1%) amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) transfer-out | The total amount that has been debited from the public currency holding as a result of outgoing transfers transfer-in | The total amount that has been credited to the public currency holding as a result of incoming transfers